Fighting age-related disease with food

 Carving a pumpkin this Halloween?
 Making tasty pumpkin soup?
 Don’t throw out those highly nutritious pumpkin seeds!

 Pumpkin seeds are packed full of vitamins, minerals, fibre, protein and fatty acids, so they’re a tasty alternative to unhealthy snacks.
-However, they can be particularly useful if you suffer from prostate problems like an enlarged prostate.
+However, they can be particularly useful if you suffer from an enlarged prostate.
 This is because pumpkin seeds are a great source of zinc, which is found in high concentrations in the prostate.

 Artichokes for cholesterol